arreid08/blogable/README.md

 ### MVP
 - Develop an app with Django/Python that allows a user to create blog posts.
-- Create accounts for new users.
 - Allow people to post comments about each post.
 - Apply Bootstrap to this project.
+- Provide full CRUD for the app.

 ### PostMVP EXAMPLE
+- Setup accounts for new users.
 - Transfer the Posts into a shareable blog.
 - Style the app from mobile out.
 -